dkhl65/jobtracker/client/README.md

 # Client

 This is the client for the jobtracking app.
-A .env file with `REACT_APP_BASE_URL` variable is needed for API calls to the server.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Environment Variables

+`REACT_APP_BASE_URL`: the base URL for API calls.

 ## Directory Structure